oxyzero/illusion-docs/Container.md

 ## Extending Services

-If you want to extend an already defined service, you can by using the `extend()` method.
+If you want to extend an already defined service, you can do so by using the `extend()` method.

 ```php
 // Defining a service: